-She says CPB officials told her they would investigate the trespassing but has yet to get a satisfactory explanation about why the crew was at the Butterfly Center and if there’s a plan to build the border wall on that land.
+She says CBP officials told her they would investigate the trespassing.
+She has yet to get a satisfactory explanation about why the crew was at the Butterfly Center and if there’s a plan to build the border wall on that land.

 “There has been zero engagement of our organization or of us as private land owners here by any entity that is here doing work,” she says.